MicrosoftDocs/windows-dev-docs/hub/apps/develop/widgets/implement-widget-provider-win32.md

 ## CreateWidget

-The widget host calls [CreateWidget](/windows/windows-app-sdk/api/winrt/microsoft.windows.widgets.providers.iwidgetprovider.createwidget) when the user has enabled one of your app's widgets in the widget host.
+The widget host calls [CreateWidget](/windows/windows-app-sdk/api/winrt/microsoft.windows.widgets.providers.iwidgetprovider.createwidget) when the user has pinned one of your app's widgets in the widget host.
 First, this method gets the ID and name of the associated widget and adds a new instance of our helper structure, **CompactWidgetInfo**, to the collection of enabled widgets.
 Next, we send the initial template and data for the widget, which is encapsulated in the **UpdateWidget** helper method.

 ```cpp
 // WidgetProvider.cpp